Terms and Conditions of Entry to the Summer Exhibition and Sale of Your Work

 6.3 Commission payments received by the RA will be used to support the work of the RA Schools and the RA’s other charitable activities.
 The Commission will be taken by the RA in the form of a deposit (“the Deposit”) equal to the Commission (inclusive of any VAT) from the intending Purchaser at the time the Purchaser offers to buy the Work(s).

-6.4 For the purposes of any sale of Your Work, the RA’s role is strictly limited to introducing the Purchaser to You.
-The RA does not have any authority to negotiate or conclude the sale of Your Work.
+6.4 For the purposes of any sale of Your Work(s), the RA’s role is strictly limited to introducing the Purchaser to You.
+The RA does not have any authority to negotiate or conclude the sale of Your Work(s).
 All sales of Work(s) shall be subject to the terms of sale You put in place between You and the Purchaser.

 6.6 If the sale is not concluded for any reason as a result of a default under the contract between You and the Purchaser, You shall have no claim to the Deposit.
 The RA reserves the right to retain the Deposit as its Commission.

 6.8 The RA will provide the Purchaser’s details (including their personal data) to you for the purposes of completing and fulfilling the purchase.
-You hereby agree to comply with all relevant data protection regulations in respect of such personal data, including the General Data Protection Regulations which are due to come into force in 2018.
+You hereby agree to comply with all relevant data protection regulations in respect of such personal data, including the General Data Protection Regulations which came into force in 2018 together with the Data Protection Act 2018.
 Please note that the RA will not have obtained any consent for You to send marketing or other material, whether electronic or otherwise to the Purchaser and you should obtain such consent if You wish to contact the Purchaser in the future.

 8. Distance Sales